marrotte/goi/README.md

     UC-IRVINE 147.5 (-10 powerspread), edge
     CS-NORTHRIDGE +3.5

 These two games of interest show that Creighton and UC-Irvine have the edge as explained, above by statfox.
 Creighton is a 5 point favorite over Marquette and the power rating has them as an 11 point favorite.
 Likewise, UC-Irvine is a 3.5 point favorite over CS-Northridge and the power rating has them as a 10 point favorite.
 The Creighton games is on this Saturday at 2:30PM and the UC-Irvine at 10PM.
-The money line is 160 in the Creighton game and 147.5 in the UC-Irvine game.
+The _over_ is 160 in the Creighton game and 147.5 in the UC-Irvine game.
+But, there's currently no edge computed for the over/under.

 As with any gambling system the odds are all on the house -- Creighton lost that game to Marquette, 102 to 94.
 That's why it's not called guarenteed wins, but games of interest.
 Use with caution.